 Passive DNS systems [passive-dns] allow reconstruction of the data of sometimes an entire zone.
 They are used for many reasons, some good, some bad.
 Well-known passive DNS systems keep only the DNS responses, and not the source IP address of the client, precisely for privacy reasons.
 Other passive DNS systems may not be so careful.
-And there is still the potential problems with revealing gnames.
+And there is still the potential problems with revealing QNAMEs.

-The revelations (from the Edward Snowden documents, leaked from the NSA) of the MORECOWBELL surveillance program [morecowbell], which uses the DNS, both passively and actively, to gather surreptitiously information about the users, is another good example that the lack of privacy protections in the DNS is actively exploited.
+The revelations (from the Edward Snowden documents, leaked from the NSA) of the MORECOWBELL surveillance program [morecowbell], which uses the DNS, both passively and actively, to surreptitiously gather information about the users, is another good example showing that the lack of privacy protections in the DNS is actively exploited.

-Legalities
+4. Legalities

-To our knowledge, there are no specific privacy laws for DNS data.
-Interpreting general privacy laws like [data-protection-directive]

-(European Union) in the context of DNS traffic data is not an easy task and it seems there is no court precedent here.
+To our knowledge, there are no specific privacy laws for DNS data, in any country.
+Interpreting general privacy laws like [data-protection-directive] (European Union) in the context of DNS traffic data is not an easy task and we do not know a court precedent here.
+An interesting analysis is [sidn-entrada].

-Security considerations
+5. Security considerations

 This document is entirely about security, more precisely privacy.
-It just lays out the problem, it does not try to set requirments (with the choices and compromises they imply), much less to define solutions.
-A possible document on requirments for DNS privacy is [I-D.hallambaker-dnse].
-Possible solutions to the issues described here are discussed in other documents (currently too many to all be mentioned), see for instance [I-D.ietf-dnsop-qname-minimisation] for the minimisation of data, or [I-D.hzhwm-start-tls-for-dns] about encryption.
+It just lays out the problem, it does not try to set requirements (with the choices and compromises they imply), much less to define solutions.
+Possible solutions to the issues described here are discussed in other documents (currently too many to all be mentioned), see for instance [I-D.ietf-dnsop-qname-minimisation] for the minimisation of data, or [I-D.ietf-dprive-start-tls-for-dns] about encryption.

-Acknowledgments
+6. Acknowledgments

 Thanks to Nathalie Boulvard and to the CENTR members for the original work which leaded to this document.
 Thanks to Ondrej Sury for the interesting discussions.
-Thanks to Mohsen Souissi and John Heidemann for proofreading, to Paul Hoffman, Marcos Sanz, Tim Wicinski, Allison Mankin and Warren Kumari for proofreading, technical remarks, and many readability improvements.
-Thanks to Dan York, Suzanne Woolf, Tony Finch, Peter Koch and Frank Denis for good written contributions.
+Thanks to Mohsen Souissi and John Heidemann for proofreading, to Paul Hoffman, Matthijs Mekking, Marcos Sanz, Tim Wicinski, Francis Dupont, Allison Mankin and Warren Kumari for proofreading, technical remarks, and many readability improvements.
+Thanks to Dan York, Suzanne Woolf, Tony Finch, Stephen Farrell, Peter Koch, Simon Josefsson and Frank Denis for good written contributions.
+And thanks to the IESG members for the last remarks.